Australian Landscape Paintings by Meg Vivers – Impressions on Cotton Canvas or Linen – Oil, Acrylic, Ochre

 Interested in Australian landscape paintings by Meg Vivers?
 If you live near Armidale NSW (or are passing through) please call me on 02 6775 2242 to arrange a visit to my studio.
 Alternatively go to the Contact Form page to commence email correspondence concerning my painted impressions of Australian landscape.
 Please scroll down to the bottom of the next three pages to see Australian Landscape Paintings still for sale.

-THERE HAVE BEEN REDUCTIONS ON SOME OF THE PAINTINGS BELOW IN THE THUMBNAIL SECTION, AND SOME PRICES INCLUDE POSTAGE WITHIN AUSTRALIA DEPENDING UPON LOCATION.
+SOME PRICES INCLUDE POSTAGE WITHIN AUSTRALIA DEPENDING UPON LOCATION.
 PLEASE EMAIL ME VIA THE CONTACT PAGE FOR DETAILS AND DISCUSSION.
-THERE WILL BE AN ADDITIONAL FEE FOR POSTAGE INSURANCE OF $50 IF REQUIRED.
+THERE WILL BE AN ADDITIONAL FEE OF $50 FOR INSURANCE IF DESIRED.

 4 January, 2017: Added a new picture which is an oil painting of the Northern Territory bush in northern Australia.
 Painting called ‘After Fires’.
 See 2nd thumbnail below in list of Australian landscape paintings.
 SOLD on Bluethumb.